Ava-91/Ava-91/README.md

 <p align="center">
   building cozy little corners of the internet, one commit at a time ✨<br>
-  frontend lover • powered by music, caffeine, and unreasonable emotional attachment to UI
+  frontend lover • powered by music and unreasonable emotional attachment to UI
 </p>

 ---